samroman3/samroman3/README.md

 At Zoetis, I'm building robust and user-friendly iOS applications for the livestock industry.
 These tools help farmers maintain their cattle, organize feeding schedules, and gain insights into animal health for better decision making. 🐮

-Outside of work, I'm creating:
+Outside of work, I'm building:

-- **Resonote:** A social hub of living documents that allow live collaboration with anyone, anywhere. 📝
+- [Resonote](https://github.com/samroman3/resonote):  A social hub of living documents that allow live collaboration with anyone, anywhere. 📝

 - **Timeline:** Weave your stories in time.
 Create, explore, and share immersive, interactive timelines. ⏳

 ### 🌱 What I'm learning